MarceloFRSilva/MarceloFRSilva.github.io/_posts/2020-03-05-bandit5-6-writeup.md

     ~/inhere$ find . -exec file {} +| grep ASCII

-This command, as we know, will display all of the files with ASCII text, however we still have alot of files as output, in order to narrow it down we need to insert a new restriction, lets say that we now will say that only want to see the files from the type ASCII text and with size 1033, for that I did some research and manage to find the flag -size of the find command, therefore the command with both of the restritions is:
+This command, as we know, will display all of the files with ASCII text, however, we still have a lot of them as output, to narrow it down we need to insert a new restriction, let's say that we now will only want to see the files from the type ASCII text and with size 1033, for that I did some research and manage to find the flag -size of the find command.
+Therefore the command with both of the restrictions is:

     ~/inhere$ find -size 1033c -exec file {} +| grep ASCII